 - Compass (maps provided)

 - First aid kit (personal)

-- · Matches and butane lighter
+- Matches and butane lighter

 - Candle

 - Headlamp and spare battery

-- Flashlight and spare battery

-- (Two sources of light is a must, three is preferred!)
+- Flashlight and spare battery (\Two sources of light is a must, three is preferred!)

 - Pen, pencil, and note pad

 - Repair kit duct tape, wire, fishing line, etc.

 - Knife

 - Whistle

 - Binoculars

 - Water bottle full

 - Emergency bivouac (shelter)

-- Emergency food

-- power bars candies etc.
+- Emergency food power bars candies etc.

 - Weather gear clothing (rain coat, hat, winter cloths, etc.)

+- Disposable camera (optional)

-- · Zip lock baggies
+- Zip lock baggies

 This is just a basic list.
-You can add and subtract as you see necessary, just keep in mind that you may need to carry this a long way so watch the weight!
-Be prepared to stay out for 24 hours and remember that the weather can change!
+You can add and subtract as you see necessary, just keep in mind that you may need to carry this a long way so watch the weight! \Be prepared to stay out for 24 hours and remember that the weather can change!

 Call outs are what we prepare for.
 Generally, the way that it happens is: A "tasking agency" (the RCMP, fire department, etc.) will contact us and the callout sheets are used to contact members according to the type of search required (example; snowmobiles, horses, foot search, etc.); volunteers are also needed in a number of logistical support functions.
-These calls can come at any time and usually give you about 45 minutes notice, so try to have your ready pack and "stuff" prepared at all times.
+These calls can come at any time and usually give you about 1 hour notice, so try to have your ready pack and "stuff" prepared at all times.
 This mainly means keeping track of what you are carrying and change it according to the season we are in (example: snow mitts versus sun screen).
 One more thing to keep in mind when you are called out is that CONFIDENTIALITY IS A MUST right from the initial callout.
 When working with the RCMP you are on their team and you will become privy to information that you must not share as it may hinder their investigation.
 When called, be prepared to know very little.
 You will be told where we are all meeting, where you are headed (general), and possibly a bit about the situation (example: child missing).
 At the meeting place, we typically have a briefing.
 Here you will find out where we are going and what we will be required to do.

 Training is scheduled throughout the year with the regular monthly meeting being primarily a training session of some nature.
-Our Training Coordinator usually gives us about 2 months notice of any special course training.
-The training announcements are e-mailed to you are also available on our website pcsar.webhop.org.
-Once at the website find your way to, and click on, "wiki" then, "Calendar".
-Usually a contact number will accompany that info so you can register for the course.
-But the best source of information will come through meeting attendance.
+Claus Burchert is our training co-ordinator and usually gives us about 2 months notice of any special course training.
+The training announcements will be passed on to you by your monthly fan-out contact person and are also now available on our website.